ulsa/bvtest/README.md

 of _Total weight_, which should in turn have changed the tab title to a green checkbox.
 For some reason this doesn't happen.

+If we actively change to that tab, then the `onTabShow` callback fires, and he tab is revalidated, but I can't seem to get it to happen through a `reaction`.

 ## License

 Copyright © 2015 @ulsa